4ml

 macOS (Sonoma 14 or higher, Apple Silicon)

-On Apple Silicon Macs the situation is much better than it used to be.
-PyTorch can use Apple's Metal Performance Shaders backend through the mps device, which makes local experimentation and prototyping pleasant.
+On Apple Silicon Macs, the situation has improved dramatically.
+PyTorch can target Apple's Metal Performance Shaders backend through the mps device, which makes local experimentation and prototyping comfortable.
 Apple also develops MLX, a NumPy-like array framework with autodiff designed for ML research on Apple Silicon.
-These are useful, especially for local work; for heavy training, CUDA on NVIDIA GPUs is still the reference.
+Both are excellent for local work; for heavy training, CUDA on NVIDIA GPUs remains the reference (see section 4).

 1. Command-line tools and Homebrew: